Remembrance Day is on November 11th and on that day there are usually ceremonies, parades and other events throughout Vancouver.

 In 2021, both of these events were closed to the public and were broadcast online.
 In 2022 the Aldergrove Legion event is set to take place from 10:45 am until noon.
 The Douglas Park event begins at 10:50 am.

 For more information about the events click Aldergrove and Douglas Park.

 Remembrance Day in Maple Ridge

-- The parade in Maple Ridge starts at 10:30 in the morning from the Legion Building at 12101-224th Street and proceeds to the cenotaph in Memorial Peace Park near City Hall where the official ceremony takes place.
+In 2022 the parade in Maple Ridge starts at 10:30 in the morning from the Legion Building at 12101-224th Street.
+The procession then makes its way to the Cenotaph in Memorial Peace Park near City Hall where the official ceremony takes place.

 Remembrance Day in New Westminster

-- Ceremonies take place in BC’s former colonial capital at the Royal Westminster Regiment Armouries at the corner of 6th and Queens as well as at the Queens Avenue United Church.
-Following the ceremonies there is a parade to the Cenotaph at the front of City Hall where the traditional two minutes of silence and wreath laying occur.
-Note that the doors to the Armouries close at 9:45 am so participants need to assemble by 9:30.
+The ceremony in BC’s former colonial capital normally takes place at the Royal Westminster Regiment Armouries at the corner of 6th and Queens.
+Following the ceremony there is a parade to the Cenotaph at the front of City Hall where there is a second ceremony and the traditional two minutes of silence and wreath laying occur.

 - Suggestion: A nice place for a walk or leisurely cycle ride after the Remembrance Day event is along the New Westminster waterfront or in Queens Park.